 Serial murders are one of the most terrifying things that can happen to a community.
 Knowing that there is someone stalking the streets that you live on, looking for victims, is a very scary prospect.
-Many of these killers strike in the same area for years, others move around spreading fear in new neighborhoods and luckily, many of them are caught.
+Many of these serial killers strike in the same area for years, others move around spreading fear in new neighborhoods and luckily, many of them are caught.
 However, when the killer is not caught, citizens are forced to imagine when he or she will strike again.
 There is also sadness in knowing that the serial murderer was never brought to justice for the crimes they committed.
-There are many unsolved murder cases in the U.S. that are thought to have been the work of a serial killer.
-Here are a few of the more famous unsolved serial murders in the United States.
+Here are a few famous unsolved serial murders in the United States.

 The known Axeman Murders began in New Orleans in 1918, though there may have been murders before this.
-The murderer would enter a house through a hole in the victim’s door, which he or she (the killer was likely a man) had cut out with a chisel.
+The murderer would enter a house through a hole in the victim’s door, which he had cut out with a chisel.
 The murderer would then strike at his/her victims with an axe.
 In one case, the murderer also used a barber’s razor to slit the victim’s throats.
 The murderer would then flee the scene, often leaving the murder weapon behind.
+Italian immigrants appeared to be the target of this killer.

 At times, many months would pass between killings and the residents of New Orleans would let down their guard, only to have the killer strike again.
 Then, the killings abruptly ceased in late 1919.
 There were eleven victims associated with the axeman in all.
 One was an infant.
 Five of these victims survived their attacks, though none could say who attacked them.

-Over a span of fourteen years, women disappeared in and around Madison, Wisconsin and were found dead.
+Over a span of fourteen years, women associated with the University of Wisconsin disappeared in and around Madison, Wisconsin, and were found dead.
 The victims began turning up in 1968.
-The killings were sporadic and in many cases, the police could not identify cause of death due to the decomposed state of some of the victims.
+The killings were sporadic.
+In many cases, the police could not identify the cause of death due to the decomposed state of some of the victims.
 There were often spaces of years between victims.
 Nonetheless, the killings are thought by many to be the work of a serial killer.

 The killings in Madison stopped in November of 1984.
 There were seven victims in all.
 Each was a young woman with long hair.
 Their killer was never caught.